 Sous vide mashed potatoes are the creamiest mashed potatoes you will ever make because they cook in butter and cream instead of water.
 Using a combination of russet and yellow potatoes, this mash is fluffy and delicious and sure to be a crowd pleaser.

-- They’re insanely creamy.
+They’re also insanely creamy when prepared this way.
 Since these potatoes are cooking in cream and butter instead of water, they’re even richer than your standard mashed potatoes.

 Looking for even more sous vide mashed root inspo?
 Grab a copy of my first cookbook, Everyday Sous Vide, for recipes for sous vide mashed sweet potatoes, turnips, and more!